Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Data-Driven Application to Content Moderation

 \subsection{Simulation Set-Up}

 The simulation assumes an offline dataset $\set{D}$.
-For each content $j$ in the dataset we have access to: (i) a predicted probability of violation $p\violating(j)$; (ii) ground-truth information of actual violation $\violating(j)$; (iii) ground-truth trajectory of number of views $\view(j,d)$ denoting the number of views for content $j$ in the $d-$th period since its creation.
-Specifically, given a maximum length $L$ of content's view trajectory (which can be different from the time horizon $T$), the dataset is of the form
+For each content $j$ in the dataset we have access to: (i) a predicted probability of violation $p\violating(j)$; (ii) ground-truth information of actual violation $\violating(j)$; (iii) ground-truth trajectory of number of views $\widetilde{\view}(j,d)$ denoting the number of views for content $j$ in the $d-$th period since its creation.\footnote{For content $j$ that arrives in period $\tau$, its view in period $t$ is denoted by $\view(j,t)$ or $\widetilde{\view}(j,t-\tau)$.} Specifically, given a maximum length $L$ of content's view trajectory (which can be different from the time horizon $T$), the dataset is of the form

 We randomly and equally partition the dataset into a training set $\set{D}_{\text{train}}$ and a test set $\set{D}_{\text{test}}$ as our algorithm requires an offline training component.
-Except for Section~\ref{sec:uncalibrated}, where we explore the impact of uncalibrated $p\violating$, the predictions $p\violating$ in the synthetic datasets are all calibrated such that the ground truth actual violation $\violating(j)$ is sampled from an independent Bernoulli random variable with mean $p\violating(j)$ for any content $j$.
+The predictions $p\violating$ are all calibrated such that the ground truth actual violation $\violating(j)$ is sampled from an independent Bernoulli random variable with mean $p\violating(j)$ for any content $j$ (Appendix~\ref{app:uncalibrated} considers the impact of uncalibrated predictions).
 The distribution of view trajectories is at the core of our simulation.
-To evaluate our algorithm in different business settings, we focus on a synthetic dataset for ads content in Section~\ref{sec:paid} and a synthetic dataset for UGC content in Section~\ref{sec:organic-synthetic}.
-In Section~\ref{sec:video-real}, we use a real-world dataset containing view trajectories of YouTube videos to further substantiate our findings.
+In Section~\ref{sec:video-real}, we use a real-world dataset containing view trajectories of YouTube videos to evaluate the algorithms.
+To check the robustness of our algorithm in different business settings, we also conduct simulations on a synthetic dataset for ads content in Appendix~\ref{app:paid} and a synthetic dataset for UGC content in Appendix~\ref{app:organic-synthetic}.
 As an example, Figure~\ref{fig:example-trajectory} illustrates the uncertainty in view trajectories from these three settings via the five trajectories with the highest cumulative views in the corresponding training sets.